Who Are Working Children and adolescents?

-Working children are those under the age of 18 who work full or part-time.
-The working children in Ecuador, and specifically in Quito, generally work as ambulatory vendors (selling vegetables, fruits, or candy), shoe shines, entertainers on buses and in markets, and laborers.
-Often, children start out working by their mother's side in markets, but normally by the age of 4 or 5 they become more ambulatory and work increasingly alone or in groups of children.
+In Quito, child and adolescent workers generally work as street vendors (selling vegetables, fruits, or candy), shoe shiners, entertainers, and general laborers.
+Many children start out by accompanying their mother in the markets, but by age 4 or 5 children become more independent and work alone or in small groups with other children.

-Working children do any low-skilled job that they can in order to help their families survive.
-For example, many children work as ambulatory vendors or in low skilled jobs such as peeling potatoes, shining shoes, and selling candy.
-For this reason, many of them have not had the mental stimulation to be at the level of intellectual development that their non-working peers easily obtain.
-Also, many of them do such mundane, repetitive jobs (such as peeling potatoes), that they also have not developed proper motor skills.
+Additionally, many working children and adolescents have not received the mental stimulation to be at the same level of intellectual development as their non-working peers.
+Many of the children do such mundane, repetitive jobs (such as peeling potatoes), that they have not even developed proper motor skills.

 Maltreatment and physical, sexual, and emotional abuse are prevalent within families.
 The high incidence of alcoholism magnifies these problems.
 Although attitudes are changing, many families still put work above education because of the extra costs and lost income.
 For a family that counts pennies in order to survive, sacrificing part of their annual income for education is not a possibility.

 Does CENIT allow their children to continue working, and why?

 In many cases, education is secondary to work.
 For this reason, many parents will not even discuss education with us if it means that their children cannot continue to work.
 We believe that it is better that the child work part-time and also go to school, than not study at all.
 As a result of the participation of the children and adolescents in our programs, there is a decrease in the amount of hours each child and adolescent works.